AlexandrKolesnikov/react-boilerplate/README.md

 cd <PROJECT_DIR>
 npm install
 ```
-These commands are going to help you to install all project dependencies.
+These commands are going to help you to install all Project dependencies.

 ## Development Start
 To run Application in development mode you need to run `npm run dev`.